grimesmea/rot13-demo/README.md

 ROT13 Demo
 ==========================================================

-This webpage uses the ROT13 cipher (https://en.wikipedia.org/wiki/ROT13) to encrypt or decode input text.
+This webpage uses the ROT13 cipher (https://en.wikipedia.org/wiki/ROT13) to encode or decode input text.

 The webpage can be accessed online at http://grimesmea.github.io/rot13-demo and source code can be found at https://github.com/grimesmea/rot13-demo.